tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

 This option is used to specify a list of pre-defined cell border widths for quick access on the `tablecellborderwidth` toolbar button or menu item.
+This option accepts any valid css numberic value.
+[MDN web docs - Numeric data types](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Values_and_Units#numeric_data_types)

 **Type:** `Array`